-- Individual Events: Individual Events may be selected by clicking the Event label or the associated timecode.
-To select individual Events from an Event List, the list must first be expanded. - Event Lists: Individual Event Lists may be selected by clicking the Event List header or the associated timecode. - Selected Events and/or Event Lists: A group of selected Events and/or Event Lists may be chosen using any of the following methods: - Click and Drag: Click and hold on an Event or Event List and drag the cursor over the desired items.
+• Individual Events: Individual Events may be selected by clicking the Event label or the associated timecode.
+To select individual Events from an Event List, the list must first be expanded.

+- Event Lists: Individual Event Lists may be selected by clicking the Event List header or the associated timecode. - Selected Events and/or Event Lists: A group of selected Events and/or Event Lists may be chosen using any of the following methods: - Click and Drag: Click and hold on an Event or Event List and drag the cursor over the desired items.
 This allows adjacent items to be selected. - Control-clicking (holding the Ctrl key plus single-clicking): Allows selection of individual Events and/or Event Lists anywhere within the Event List Editor.
 Items may be selected regardless of location, so non-adjacent items may be chosen. - Shift-clicking (holding the Shift key and single-clicking): Allows selection of a range of Events and/or Event Lists.
-Clicking a pair of items while holding down the Shift key will select those items and the ones in-between. - Event List Editor Operations: The following operations may be performed using the Event List Editor: - Redisplay Event List Near Current Timecode: Opens the Event List closest to the current or selected timecode location. - Copy Event(s) to New Timecode: The selected Events and/or Event Lists are copied and pasted to a new timecode location.
-When selected, a timecode entry box will open. - Move Event(s) to New Timecode: The selected Events and/or Event Lists are moved to a new timecode location.
-When selected a timecode entry box will open.
+Clicking a pair of items while holding down the Shift key will select those items and the ones in-between.

+Event List Editor Operations

+The following operations may be performed using the Event List Editor:

 Move Event(s) One Frame Earlier: The selected Events and/or Event Lists are moved one frame earlier.
-The selected items are "nudged backward."
+The selected items are 'nudged backward.'

 Move Event(s) One Frame Later: The selected Events and/or Event Lists are moved one frame later.
-The selected items are "nudged forward."
+The selected items are 'nudged forward.'